kenniyu/flurryvis/README.md

 Why node?
 Just to keep future opportunities open.
 For example, with node, clients can view their dashboards in real time.
 The server can make a POST request to the Flurry API, get the data, and update the client side (not yet implemented)

+The server is up for view (using provided sample data) at http://kenniyu.flurry.jit.su/